It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In the Land of Oz, the Sawhorse is a saw horse which Pip brought to life using Old Mombi's life-giving powder.
 Later Jim the (real) Cab Horse comes to Oz, and tries to convince the Sawhorse that being a meat and bones horse is better than being a wooden horse magically brought to life, but all the examples that Jim gives actually come out in the Sawhorse's favor: for example Jim says that he can bleed and that's good because people can know where he's hurt - the Sawhorse points out that he doesn't get hurt, so he doesn't need to bleed.
 Jim is the only animal from our world who, having come to Oz where he can talk, begs to go back to the real world where he's just a dumb animal.

 - Melisandre, the red priestess of R'hollor, needs no food and barely any sleep.
 However, she keeps up the pretense needing a bed and eating breakfast so as not to unnerve her companions.
 Moqorro, another red priest, also survived several days in the sun without food or water.
+Their magical powers seem to sustain them, at least for short periods.

 - Cersei's champion and newest member of the Kingsguard, Ser Robert Strong, has never been seen eating, drinking, sleeping, or even using the privy.
 Unlike Melisandre, he doesn't even make a token effort to fit in, which deeply disturbs the people around him.